-Hello, my name is Andrea Brigliadori and I am a current student of AI in Biomedicine at UCL, London.
+Hello, my name is Andrea Brigliadori and I have recently submitted my thesis for the MSc in AI for Biomedicine and Healthcare at University College London.
 In this page, I present lines of research I would like to investigate, and some articles I have written.

 Title